-As a researcher, Karin is interested in learning more about the role of narratives in people’s lives.
-How do people select which narratives to use and how do these narratives affect them?
+Karin is a media effects researcher with a specific interest in the intended and unintended effects of stories.
+How do people select stories and how do these stories affect them?
 She examines these questions by employing several theoretical perspectives and multiple methodologies, such as longitudinal surveys, content analysis, and experimental/observational work.

 Individual differences in responses to entertainment